What is Mega Camerupt as a Raid Boss?

 Mega Evolution Unlock

-- Add it to your Mega Pokédex
+- Adds entry to Mega Pokédex

 Raid Team Boost Role